-Figure 1 Centralized correctness checking with MUST 8 Figure 2 Distributed correctness checking with MUST 8 Figure 3 Illustration of intra layer communication based P2P matching 9 Figure 4 Illustration of event aggregation for MPI collectives 10 Figure 5 Illustration of distributed wait-state modules 11
+Figure 1 Centralised correctness checking with MUST 12 Figure 2 Distributed correctness checking with MUST 13 Figure 3 Illustration of intra layer communication based P2P matching 14 Figure 4: Overhead measurement of a prototype for point-to-point matching 15 Figure 5: Illustration of event aggregation for MPI collectives 15 Figure 6: Illustration of distributed wait-state modules 16

-1 Executive Summary
+Executive Summary

-This document describes designs, extension steps, and ideas that will allow the debugger Allinea DDT and the automatic runtime correctness tool MUST to cope with exascale needs.
+This document describes designs, extension steps, and ideas that will allow the debugger Allinea DDT and the automatic runtime correctness tool MUST to adapt towards Exascale needs.
 We use deliverable D3.1 "State of the art and gap analysis" as a roadmap for these extensions.
-We will provide a second version of this document in project month 24 to extend this document and add detail or new knowledge where necessary.
+We extend the first version of this document from project month 10 and refine our designs and plans where we gained additional knowledge or feedback.

-The transition of Allinea DDT to exascale requires extensions to cope with new paradigms and heterogeneous approaches to high performance computing as one important step.
-Also, we address advances in the automatic detection of anomalies to reduce the debugging time of complex, possibly heterogeneous or scaled to millions of processes, applications.
+The transition of Allinea DDT to Exascale requires extensions to cope with new paradigms and heterogeneous approaches to high performance computing as one important step.
+Also we address advances in the automatic detection of anomalies to reduce the debugging time of complex-possibly heterogeneous or scaled to millions of processes-applications.
 Finally, we add more awareness of models, application structure, or libraries to DDT to present the user with more meaningful information.
 One important use case is the display of information for MPI resource handles, where Allinea DDT and other debuggers currently provide no resource state.

-For the runtime error detection tool MUST the proposed extensions fall into scalability and programming paradigm support.
-Current runtime error detection tools scale to 100-1,000 processes at most, which is even with todays scale less than unsatisfactory.
-The design that we propose to distribute key correctness checks of MUST targets a scale up to 10,000 processes.
+For the runtime error detection tool MUST the proposed extensions fall into the categories of scalability and support for programming paradigms.
+Current runtime error detection tools scale to 100-1,000 processes at most which, even with today's scale, is unsatisfactory.
+The design that we propose (to distribute key correctness checks of MUST) targets up to 10,000 processes.
 Further extensions might then further enhance MUST's scalability to cope with 100,000 or 1,000,000 processes.
-Note that while exascale systems will likely have far more parallel cores, with hybrid programming approaches, the total number of MPI processes might be in this range.
-Furthermore, the design highlights the specific steps that would allow MUST to provide automatic correctness checks for other paradigms.
+Note that while Exascale systems will likely have far more parallel cores, with hybrid programming approaches, the total number of MPI processes might be in this range.
+Furthermore, the design highlights the specific steps that allow MUST to provide automatic correctness checks for other paradigms.